oxidecomputer/terraform-provider-oxide/README.md

 Until all resources have been added you'll need to make sure your testing environment has the following:

-- An organization named "corp".
-- A project within the "corp" organization named "test".
+- A project named "test".
 - At least one global image.

 Run `make testacc`.